Cornbread Stuffing

 Cover + Bake

-Cover with foil and bake at 350° F for 30 minutes.
+Cover with foil and bake at 350° F for 25-30 minutes or until golden brown.
 Serve warm.

 Although you can make this Thanksgiving stuffing recipe ahead of time it is best fresh out of the oven!
 I totally get the need to make some dishes the day before or to eat as leftovers.

-To reheat, add a little bit of broth on top (to keep from drying out) then bake for 20 minutes or until heated through in an oven at 350 degrees.
+To reheat, add a little bit of chicken broth on top (to keep from drying out) then bake for 20 minutes or until heated through in an oven at 350° F.

 cornbread stuffing in dish with serving spoon

-Save this Cornbread Stuffing recipe by printing, saving, bookmarking or sharing it.
-You’ll want this on your holiday dinner table this year.
+Save this easy Cornbread Stuffing recipe for Thanksgiving dinner by printing, saving, bookmarking or sharing it.
+You’ll want this on your holiday dinner table this year as the perfect side dish.
 I promise!
 Happy Holidays, friends! 🙂

 cornbread stuffing in dish being scooped out with serving spoon